srg-ics-uplb/ics-research-papers/README.md

 https://srg-ics-uplb.github.io/ics-research-papers/

-This is to complement the list created by Assoc.
+This is to complement the internal document created by Assoc.
 Prof. Jaime Samaniego.
 ChatGPT-3.5 was used to convert to bibtex (there may be errors).
 There are two ways to add or update entries in this list.